Does the Fendergrip work as easy as it looks?

 First, hold the Fendergrip with the saddle area on top, so you can read "Fendergrip®" on the bottom of the casing.
 (If the word "Fendergrip®" is upside down, you are holding it upside down.)
 Look for the arrows on the casing of the Fendergrip that show the line's direction.
 Then, pass the line up through the bottom side of the channel opposite the black button, and over the rail.
 Finally, push the button, and feed the line downward through the other hole.

-After this first time use, the idea is to store the Fendergrip with the fender so that it's ready to use next time.
+After this first time use, our suggestion is to store the Fendergrip with the fender, so that it's ready for use next time.

 Should I use a stopper knot in the end of the fender line with the Fendergrip?